Catherine Potvin: Awards and honors

-2018: Invited to be a member of Minister McKenna's Independent Working Group for Parks Canada to "review Parks Canada decision-making processses and make recommendations to ensure that maintaining ecological and commemorative integrity are priority considerations in decision-making".
+2018: Invited to be a member of Minister McKenna's Independent Working Group for Parks Canada to "review Parks Canada decision-making processes and make recommendations to ensure that maintaining ecological and commemorative integrity are priority considerations in decision-making".

 2016: Fellow of Pierre Elliott Trudeau Foundation.

 2016: Named as a Canadian Pioneer by the Canadian Government's Minister for Women and Gender Equality.

 2015: Fellow of the Royal Society of Canada.

-2014: Awarded the "Bold Vision" for Canada by the Canadian Women’s Foundation which selects 23 women for their renowned work in diverse fields of politics, business, culture and sciences.
+2014: Awarded the "Bold Vision" for Canada by the Canadian Women's Foundation which selects 23 women for their renowned work in diverse fields of politics, business, culture and sciences.

-2014: Recipient of a Tier 1 Canada Research Chair, titled Climate Change Mitigation and Tropical Forests, which is "one of Canada’s most prestigious research programs is attracting innovative and talented minds to Canada".
+2014: Recipient of a Tier 1 Canada Research Chair, titled Climate Change Mitigation and Tropical Forests, which is "one of Canada's most prestigious research programs is attracting innovative and talented minds to Canada".

 2013-2015: Trottier Fellow of the Trottier Institute for Science and Public Policy (TISPP) at McGill University.

 2012: Awarded the Miroslaw Romanowski Medal by the Royal Society of Canada.

 Press

-2018: Montreal Gazette-- Opinion: Yes, there is something you can do to fight climate change.
+2018: Montreal Gazette—Opinion: Yes, there is something you can do to fight climate change.

-2016: Radio-Canada-- Catherine Potvin, the tropical biologist expert in climate change.
+2016: Radio-Canada—Catherine Potvin, the tropical biologist expert in climate change.

-2014: Montreal Gazette-- Protests aim to bring attention to need to act on climate change.
+2014: Montreal Gazette—Protests aim to bring attention to need to act on climate change.